-If these numbers sound impossible, remember, the total cost of tuition isn't the final cost for attending college.
-Many students find the actual cost of college is a lot less than the total tuition after grants, scholarships, and tuition discounts are awarded.
-And, student loans can make the amount you do have to pay for college feel more doable until you're done with college.
+If these numbers feel scary, remember, the advertized cost of tuition does not tell the full story.
+Many students owe way less than the total tuition after grants, scholarships, and tuition discounts are applied.
+And, student loans can make thecost of college feel more doable until after graduation.

 Idaho State University has the same tuition for international students as for those from out of state.

-International students at Idaho State University can expect to pay around $22,550 per year, before any scholarships, grants or other financial aid.
+International students at Idaho State University usually pay around $25,102 per year, before any scholarships, grants or other financial aid.

-International students are not eligible for loans or grants from the U.S. government, but may be eligible for private or Idaho State University-specific aid and scholarships.
-International students with need may be eligible for the following types of financial support at Idaho State University:
+International students are not eligible for federal financial aid, but should research private or Idaho State University-specific grants, scholarships, and other funding opportunities.
+International students who demonstrate financial need may be eligible for the following types of financial support at Idaho State University:

 •On-campus jobs